-When you create a new post, it is in draft mode.
+When you create a new Slab Post, it is in draft mode.
 You can share the URL of the draft with anyone on your team and they will be able to view and edit.
 Once they view the post, it will also be added to their list of Shared Drafts and be able to search for it later.

 Once a post is published, its access is determined by the post's topics.
 A published post with no topics is accessible and searchable by anyone in your organization.